georg-braun/Personal-Website/src/lib/blog/2023-02-02-csharp-await-or-return-task-in-method-with-disposable.md

 # Why it's disposed in the first scenario?

-Look at the translated code and you can the reason.
+Look at the translated code and you can see the reason.

 ```csharp
     DisposableClass disposableClass = new DisposableClass();